Beth Brennan: Reception

 Robin Stringer from the Evening Standard stated that the fictional character Snow White was as "sweet natured as Beth Brennan".
 Louise Manson from Soap opined "Beth has always been the goody two-shoes of Neighbours and even Natalie agrees her character is too sickly."
 Joanna Murray-Smith writing for The Age praised Imbruglia's performances as Beth.
 She opined that Imbruglia was one of seven actors on the show that gave "real dignity to soap acting".
 Her colleagues Everett True and Shirley Rodell-Szyzmyjec branded Beth the show's "construction worker and heart-breaker".
 A journalist from The Guardian branded the character "bashful Beth" and "the darling of Ramsay Street".
 Jonathan Bernstein of the Kenosha News branded the character "a country lass turned construction worker".
 Lee Yackeren from the Centre Daily Times wrote that Imbruglia's remained in the show because the character "became popular".
 British singer Chris Martin from the band Coldplay has admitted he was a big fan of the character stating "I was totally fixated by this one character, Beth.
 I really fell in love with her."
 Hiyah Zaidi from NationalWorld branded Beth "the world's most glamorous builder's mate" and Imbruglia one of the show's "most popular stars in the 1990s."

+In July 2002, Beth was inducted into All About Soap's "Soap Hall of Fame".
+Writer Lisa Marks described Beth as the "wholesome girl next door", "girly" and a "country gal" who is "sweet-natured".
+Marks believed that Beth was "brave" for overcoming the abuse committed by her step-father and that Brad was attracted to her "mix of vulnerability and bravery".